JohnBetaCode/JohnBetaCode/Management_Notes.md

     You are responsible for making decisions, so the system stays alive for as long as possible.

-    It's recommended to you to make decisions following this order:
+    It's recommended to you make decisions following this order:

         Leader < Individual < Team < Company